Location: Lotte Arai Resort

 Over 40% of the field is ungroomed and the scale is huge

-Located southeast of Mount Yotei, Rusutsu enjoys a prime location, avoiding the harsh seasonal winds from the northwest while still receiving an abundance of dry powder carried by the wind.
-37 runs are laid out across the vast fields of three mountains.
-The total run length is 42km, the longest in Japan.
+Located southeast of Mount Yotei, Rusutsu boasts an ideal location, sheltered from the harsh seasonal winds of the northwest while still receiving abundant dry powder carried by the wind.
+With 37 courses laid out across the vast fields of three mountains, its total skiable distance of 42km is the longest in Japan.

 Rusutsu has 40% ungroomed fields, but the highlight is the routine of taking the Isola No. 3 Quad Lift, which leads to the summit of Mt.
 Isola, and skiing down the ungroomed snow on the Heavenly Canyon Course and Heavenly Spirit Course